judahpaul16/gpt-home/README.md

         docker volume prune -f
     fi

-    # Check if the buildx builder exists, if not create and use it
+    # Use the default docker driver for buildx (not docker-container which has network issues on Pi)
+    # Remove any existing docker-container builders that cause network timeouts
-    if ! docker buildx ls | grep -q mybuilder; then docker buildx create --name mybuilder --use
+    if docker buildx ls 2>/dev/null | grep -q "docker-container"; then echo "Removing docker-container builders (cause network issues on Pi)..." for builder in $(docker buildx ls --format '{{.Name}}' 2>/dev/null | grep -v default | grep -v "^\*"); do docker buildx rm "$builder" 2>/dev/null || true done
-        docker buildx inspect --bootstrap
     fi
+    docker buildx use default 2>/dev/null || true

     echo "Building and starting gpt-home with docker compose..." if [[ "$NO_CACHE" == "true" ]]; then